 Due to Government advice, we are practising social distancing and reducing the need for social interaction.
-We’ll be conducting our interviews for BSc (Hons) Paramedic Science by Zoom.
+We’ll be conducting our interviews for BSc (Hons) Paramedic Science online.

 We’ll endeavour to have much parity as possible between the online interview and a campus interview, but of course we can’t truly replicate the experience.

 Before the interview, we'll send you a research question which we'd like you to complete and send back to us, prior to your interview.

 On your interview day, you’ll take part in a group interview and an individual interview.
 The group interview will take place in the morning, followed by your individual interview at some point during the same day.

 At the beginning of your individual interview we’ll ask you to show ID to verify who you are.
 We won’t ask to see qualifications at this stage.
 Your interview will consist of questions and scenarios.
 We’ll be interested in your knowledge of the role of a paramedic and your values.

 Please note your interview may be recorded.

 Below, you'll find some helpful information about your interview and some of the things we'll be discussing.
 Do take a look before your interview.

 The information below relates to standard campus interviews.
 If you're attending a Teams (online) interview, please refer to the information above.

 If your application to study BSc (Hons) Paramedic Science is successful, we'll invite you to an interview day in Cambridge or Chelmsford.